 Jersey WaterCheck is your connection to learn more about your drinking water and wastewater system and get connected with them.
-For example, you can look up your drinking water system's Consumer Confidence Report or learn about how our state is resolving the lead in drinking water problem.
+For example, after finding your drinking water system's individual page, you can click the link to the system's Consumer Confidence Report or learn about how our state is resolving the lead in drinking water problem.